-Indians are succumbing to hatred: Kharge on Bulli bai row
+Indians Are Succumbing To Hatred: Kharge On Bulli Bai Row

-New Delhi, Jan 5 (IANS) After an 18-year-old girl who is allegedly the mastermind behind the notorious "Bulli Bai" app, was held by a Mumbai Police team from Uttarakhand, the Congress on Wednesday attacked the BJP and the RSS.
+New Delhi: After an 18-year-old girl who is allegedly the mastermind behind the notorious “Bulli Bai” app, was held by a Mumbai Police team from Uttarakhand, the Congress on Wednesday attacked the BJP and the RSS.

 Leader of opposition in Rajya Sabha Mallikarjun Kharge said, “It’s distressing to see 18-21 year olds committing crimes sparked by the radicalism of RSS and BJP’s ideology.”